The Ultimate Home Winterization Checklist to Protect Your Home This Season

-Southern cities like Atlanta get all types of weather, so a home winterization checklist should include checking your windows and doors for leaks, inspecting plumbing pipes, and making sure your roof is in good shape.
+Southern cities like Atlanta and Charlotte get all types of weather, so a home winterization checklist should include checking your windows and doors for leaks, inspecting plumbing pipes, and making sure your roof is in good shape.

 Here’s a list of signs to look for: